 Abraham Olano of Spain came home in fourth and may be set to inherit the bronze vacated by Armstrong.
 He has been tied to Puerto doctor Efumiento Fuentes, who faces trial later this month over the scandal.

-In his first interview since Armstrong was shorn of his Tour titles, recorded Monday with Oprah Winfrey and due to be broadcast on Thursday and Friday, the Texan admitted to some extent to using performance enhancing drugs.
+In his first interview since Armstrong was shorn of his Tour titles, recorded Monday with Oprah Winfrey and due to be broadcast on Thursday and Friday, the Texan admitted to using performance enhancing drugs.